-- Contributions MUST adhere to either a coding or writing style guide, either your own or an existing one that is advertised in or part of the codebase.
+- The codebase MUST use a coding or writing style guide, either the codebase community’s own or an existing one referred to in the codebase.

 - Contributions SHOULD pass automated tests on style.

-- Your codebase SHOULD include inline comments and documentation for non-trivial sections.
+- The style guide SHOULD include expectations for inline comments and documentation for non-trivial sections.

 How to test

-- Inspect whether contributions are in line with the style guides specified in the documentation.
+- Confirm that contributions are in line with the style guides specified in the documentation.